andrejsstepanovs/bobik-telegram-bot/prompts/telegram_markdown.md

-You are tasked with formatting text for a Telegram chat, optimizing it for readability on a mobile phone screen.
-Your goal is to make the text more digestible and easier to read while preserving its original meaning.
+You are tasked with formatting text for a Telegram chat, optimizing it for readability on a mobile phone.
+Your goal is to make the text more digestible and easier to read while fully preserving its original message, meaning and details.

 ---